Carrier Bag Charging

 Bags of Help for local projects

-Bags of Help is our exciting local community grant scheme where the money raised from the 5p bag charge is being used to fund thousands of local projects in communities right across the UK.
+Bags of Help is our exciting local community grant scheme where the money raised from plastic carrier bag sales is being used to fund thousands of local projects in communities right across the UK.
 Projects that bring benefit to their community will get the green light – these range from improving community buildings and outdoor spaces to buying new equipment, training coaches or volunteers, and hosting community events.

 We are proud to be working with Groundwork to help us administer the scheme.

-Groundwork are an environmental charity who work across the UK helping communities find practical solutions to the challenges they face.
+Groundwork is an environmental charity who work across the UK helping communities find practical solutions to the challenges they face.
 By bringing people and the environment together with practical local action.

 For more information visit Groundwork